You may want to rotate your phone in order to improve your browsing experience on this site.

 The best vs good enough

-The best gear to photograph wildlife would usually mean:
+The best gear for wildlife photography would usually mean:

 A fast long (telephoto) lens, say, 300mm f/2 at the very least.
 The more – with both focal length and aperture – is definitely the better.